 We recently put the Saucony Peregrine on test.
 This trusty trail running shoe is a cross-terrain behemoth with a well-established reputation.
 It comes with high credentials, but we still like to put our own stamp on it.

 Regular V Gore-Tex®

 We also thought it’d be interesting to pit the regular Peregrine against its Gore-Tex sibling.
 How do they perform, do they feel the same, does one win out over the other?
-We passed a pair of each to Profeet Ambassador and former Team GB triathlete and coach, Natalie Lawrence.
+We passed a pair of each to Profeet Ambassador and former Team GB triathlete and coach, Natalie Lawrence (Barnard).
 And she took them to The Roc Wales to see how they performed.